g5search/heroku-postgres-evacuator/README.md

 ## Heroku Postgres Evacuator

 This is a containerized tool that can migrate a database out of heroku and to a non-heroku postgres database, repointing the heroku app.
 It uses S3 for final backup storage and can restore things back to heroku (including recreating the same database plan that was deleted).
+Some combination of environment variables also allow you to use this container as a database importer that doesn't disrupt the source app.

 The destructive parts of this will only happen when you set `DESTRUCTIVE=true`.
 Otherwise it backs up and imports, but leaves Heroku untouched (aside from putting the app in maintenance mode during the process).
 You want to set the variable if you are moving an app's database but keeping the app on Heroku.
 If you are merely testing the destination, leave it off.